Our History

 • In 2007, Gateway received accreditation status from the Council on Accreditation.
 This national award certifies that GCS meets the highest national standards and provides top quality services to the communities it serves.

-• In 2008, Gateway Children’s Services introduced our new cutting edge treatment program.
+• In 2008, Gateway Children’s Services introduced our new cutting edge treatment program and moved from an 8 bed facility to a 28 bed facility.

 • In 2013, Therapeutic Foster Care and Adoption Services were added.